Kozea/tears/README.md

 -----------

-Flask SQLAlchemy single connection extension to run tests in a super transaction and rollback at teardown.
+SQLAlchemy single connection strategy overwrite to run tests in a super transaction and rollback at teardown.

 This SQLAlchemy class uses an unique connection with an external transaction (see: http://www.sqlalchemy.org/docs/orm/session.html#joining-a-session-into-an-external-transaction)

-It overrides the `get_engine` method to return the connection instead of the engine in order to prevent other connections creation.
+It overrides the plain strategy to implement custom `Engine` and `Connection`

 It exposes two methods:
    - `setup` which creates a new external transaction